 When used properly, the term inflation refers to the depreciation in purchasing power of a currency—often resulting in the appearance of rising prices when you attempt to buy things.
 In other words, inflation refers to a situation in which you find that it takes more units of currency—if you are in the United States, it would be U.S. dollars—to buy goods and services than it took you yesterday or last year to buy the same goods and services.

 Inflation Begins With Money Losing Value

-- According to the Bureau of Labor Statistics consumer price index, prices in 2018 are 518.5 percent higher than prices in 1971.
+- According to the Bureau of Labor Statistics consumer price index, prices in 2019 are more than 518.5% higher than prices in 1971.

 The obvious consequence of inflation is that it makes it more difficult for people to afford the basic necessities (like batteries and light bulbs).
 This causes families to struggle as they attempt to keep up with the price of everything from cornflakes to college tuition.

-Historically, for domestic investors, a high inflation rate has been considered anything over the 3 percent to 4 percent annual range with the 3 percent to 4 percent figure considered benign.
+Historically, for domestic investors, a high inflation rate has been considered anything over the 3% to 4% annual range, with the 3% to 4% figure considered somewhat benign.
 This rate, which would be a godsend for most of the world, is caused by a number of things.
 Some of these things have to do with certain monetary and structural advantages in the U.S. economy that may not last indefinitely.